 Young people and the law

-It is against the law to discriminate against anyone, including a child or young person because of:
+It's against the law to discriminate against anyone, including a child or young person, because of:

 - race, colour, nationality, ethnicity or national origins